Build with VerusID

 Vault Security

 Every VerusID has built-in security features that don't exist in normal crypto wallets.
-Look up any identity to see its security status.

 # Lock an identity